thomas-xin/Neutrino-File-Transfer/README.md

 - The file metadata is stored at the end, and is read in reverse during restoration.
 The first file in the folder
 - Relative paths and their indices in the concatenated file are stored at the end of the output file and will be used to restore them.
 - The file is terminated by a 0x80-separated little endian number representing the size in bytes of the file path object.
-- Compression is currently done by the program invoking itself a second time, concatenating a folder of zip files.
+- Compression is currently done by the program invoking itself a second time, concatenating a folder of zip files, up to 256MB each.